pbojinov/Peninsula/README.md

 # Peninsula.js

-##### Peninsula.js is a small library of functions for manipulating and generating data on the front-end.
+##### Peninsula.js is a small JavaScript library manipulating and generating data on the front-end.

 ## API Reference